 - Native component inclusion on multiple platforms (i.e. camera and photo handling)

-- Ejecting from Expo framework and adopting React Native and Firebase in order progress from MVP to MMP
+- Ejecting from Expo framework and adopting React Native and Firebase in order to progress from MVP to MMP